MovingBlocks/TempDoc/Crafting-System.md

 The crafting "place" is made up of 27 smaller blocks, placed in a 3x3x3 cube.
 By doing this, we achieve the possibility of three dimensional crafting.
 The crafting process itself is similar to known systems -- one places blocks/items in the crafting grid and - based on some recipe - can receive some craft result.

 # Usage
-To start a crafting process, you have to hold the "Q" key while holding a block or item in hand so that you see the charge indicator.
-When "right clicking" during charging, the craft blocks appears in front of you, with one instance of the item hold in hand already placed in the grid.
+To start a crafting process, you have to hold the **Q** key while holding a block or item in hand so that you see the charge indicator.
+When **right clicking** during charging, the craft blocks appears in front of you, with one instance of the item hold in hand already placed in the grid.

+The craft block is divided into 3 layers -- bottom, middle and top -- to make the placement of blocks/item practicable to the user.
+To place the selected block/item in the grid, point with the crosshair on a specified cell and **right click** --

 # Recipes